martoh01/se-assignment-2-introduction-to-software-engineering-martoh01/README.md

 What is software engineering, and how does it differ from traditional programming? software engineering involves a broader range of activities than just coding, including requirements analysis, design, testing, and maintenance.
 Software Development Life Cycle (SDLC):The SDLC is a structured process followed in the development of software systems.
 It defines the phases and activities involved in creating, deploying, and maintaining software.
 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
+a.
 Requirements Gathering: Defining the user's needs and the system's specifications.
+b.
 Design: Creating a blueprint for the system, including its architecture and functionality.
+c.
 Development: Coding the software based on the design.
+d.
 Testing: Verifying and validating the software's functionality and performance.
+e.
 Deployment: Installing and configuring the software in the production environment.
+f.
 Maintenance: Updating, fixing, and improving the software over its lifetime.

 Agile vs. Waterfall Models: are cycles in software development.
 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
-Requirements Engineering:
 Agile Model:
 Iterative and incremental approach
 Short development cycles (sprints)